ALRW/dayAsADev/courseSections/section11.md

 This is such a good technique that it even has a name: [Rubber Duck Debugging](https://rubberduckdebugging.com/).

-So lets try it out here.
+So let's try it out here.
 What are the steps that we need to go through to get to a working solution.

 1. When we click on the *Prototypes* tab we want it to become active.
 2. When we click on the *Prototypes* tab we want to see the *prototypes* section content.
 3. When we click on the *Prototypes* tab we want the *About* tab to loose its active status.
 4. When we click on the *Prototypes* tab we want the *about* section to be hidden.

-Brilliant now that we have our sequence of events to code lets write that out in Javascript.
+Brilliant now that we have our sequence of events to code let's write that out in Javascript.
 In your `app.js` add the following:

 ```javascript
 /* global $ */